Laura Jansen: Europe

 Jansen toured Europe in the fall of 2009 with William Fitzsimmons, both as a member of his band and as his support act.
 She continued to play in Germany, Austria, the UK and the Czech Republic as fans spread the word.

 Laura also appeared as a special guest vocalist on stage in Amsterdam with Snow Patrol as well as Novastar.
-In 2010 she was a featured artist at Germany's showcase festivals Popkomm and Reeperbahn Festival as well as the SXSW Music Festival 2010.
+In 2010 she was a featured artist at Germany's showcase festivals Popkomm and Reeperbahn Festival ,as well as the SXSW Music Festival 2010.

 In 2011 Laura continued to tour, visiting the Netherlands, Germany, Austria and Switzerland again.
 Jansen also toured with Belgium singer-songwriter Milow as his support act and a member of his band in August 2011 in Germany.

 United States

 After returning from touring in Europe in the beginning of 2011, Jansen hit the road again with Joshua Radin in February 2011 as both a member of his band and as an opener on his headlining tour through the US and Canada.

-Following her album release of debut album Bells in the US on 22 March 2011 Jansen went on the road with her own headline tour with shows in New York, Chicago and Los Angeles and several performances on the SXSW Music Festival 2011, most importantly with a showcase at the Hotel Café Showcase.
+Following her album release of debut album Bells in the US on 22 March 2011, Jansen went on the road with her own headline tour.
+This featured shows in New York, Chicago, Los Angeles, and several performances on the SXSW Music Festival 2011, most importantly with a showcase at the Hotel Café Showcase.

 In October 2011 Laura Jansen also performed on The Late Late Show with Craig Ferguson with her song "Wicked World".

 China

 In November 2011 Jansen made her way to China, invited by Shanghai and Beijing-based promoters Split Works.

 When she started a Douban group (Chinese Facebook) in the beginning of 2011, Jansen immediately shot to number No. 1 artist and stayed there for several weeks.
-In a short amount of time, she gained hundreds of thousands of listeners across the Chinese internet.
-Jansen toured China in November 2011, including sold out shows in Nanjing and Shanghai.
-In November 2011 Laura's debut album Bells was officially released in China.
+In November 2011, she toured China, including sold out shows in Nanjing and Shanghai.
+In that same month, Laura's debut album, Bells, was officially released in China.

 In May 2012 Jansen was invited back to China to perform at the Chinese Strawberry Music Festival in Beijing and Shanghai.